grauschnabel/ikigai-finder/README.md

 ## Configuration

-1. Navigate to "Settings > WP Ikigai"
+1. Navigate to "Settings > Ikigai Finder"
 2. Enter your OpenAI API key
 3. Select your preferred GPT model
 4. Adjust other parameters if needed